 Balance carrot juice out with other vegetable juices that are lower in carbohydrates.
 Add carrots to soups, stews, or just lightly cook them in coconut oil for a delicious side dish.

 Is it better to drink carrot juice or eat carrots?
-Juicing is a great way to include them in your diet, but don’t overdo it as juicing the vegetable removes the fiber and can increase the sugar content.
+A juice cleanse great way to include them in your diet, but don’t overdo it as juicing the vegetable removes the fiber and can increase the sugar content.

 The All About Juicing website recommends that you drink your juice at least an hour before or after your coffee, as the acidity of the coffee may cancel out some of the juice’s alkalizing effects.